bci-oss/semanticstack-rql/README.md

 The source files (AsciiDoc) are located [here](documentation/modules/developer-guide) and are built using [Antora](https://antora.org/) which generates the documentation as HTML files.
 A site generated using Antora is self-contained and can be viewed entirely offline via a web browser without setting up a web server.
-To build the documentation locally, please check out and follow the instructions in TODO:

 ## Getting help